Shambhala Interim Board

 - The Board can make all operational, financial and legal decisions necessary to manage the organization of Shambhala USA and Shambhala Canada.

 - The Board cannot make decisions for the Potrang, although they will make recommendations and collaborate where appropriate.

-- The Board will not rule or decide on matters of doctrine, curricula or liturgy.
-The Shambhala Terma, and its supporting teachings are the purview of the Sakyong.
+- The Board will not rule or decide on matters of doctrine.
+The Shambhala Terma and its paths are the purview of the Sakyong.

-- The Board has no authority to appoint Acharyas, Shastris, or any dharma teaching positions or to make appointment of positions in the Dorje Kasung.
+- The Board has no authority to appoint Acharyas, Shastris, or any lineage positions or to make appointment of positions in the Dorje Kasung.
 However, the Board reserves the authority to remove or censure such teachers for reasons of findings of misconduct pursuant to Shambhala policies.

-- The board cannot amend the Articles and Bylaws of Shambhala at this point without the Sakyong’s consent.
+- The board cannot amend the Articles and Bylaws of Shambhala without the Sakyong’s consent.